sbucelea/Implied-Volatility-Forecasting-with-Diffusion-Models/README.md

 # Implied-Volatility-Forecasting-with-Diffusion-Models
-This project extends the Cont &amp; da Fonseca (2002) framework for modeling implied volatility surface dynamics
+This project extends the Forecasting implied volatility surface with generative diffusion models paper